VictorTaelin/AI-scripts/KIND2_GUIDE_AI.md

 Take a moment to notice how EVERY constructor and function application in Kind2 requires a parenthesis, just like Lisp.
 Trying to write `(foo x y)` without the surrounding parenthesis is a syntax error.
 Confirm this is true and move on.

+Also, note that ERASED arguments can usually be inferred, so, a metavar ('_') can be used.
+Example: '(func _ _ ... arg0 arg1 ...)' can be writen instead of '(func A B ... arg0 arg1 ...)'.
+Prefer metavars on the body of the function.

 ### Sigma/_.kind2